-If you use the highway frequently near downtown during peak hours, you’ll understand that this is less a matter of opinion, and more an invitation to explore just how much of its brokenness can be fixed through design alone.
+I-35 is broken.
+If you use the highway frequently near downtown during peak hours, you’ll understand this statement is less a matter of opinion, and more an invitation to explore just how much of its brokenness can be fixed through design alone.

 Reconnect Austin, a volunteer organization led by architect Sinclair Black and backed by his firm, Black + Vernooy, has a vision for improvements that could potentially both alleviate the highway’s increasing traffic woes and stitch the city’s east and west sides back together.